co-cddo/terraform-aws-focus/README.md

 # terraform-aws-focus

-A Terraform module for setting up a FOCUS (FinOps Open Cost and Usage Specification) export within an AWS account.
-This module configures an export destination bucket in AWS, enables replication to the Government Digital Services (GDS), and applies necessary policies for secure data transfer.
+A Terraform module for setting up FOCUS (FinOps Open Cost and Usage Specification), Carbon Emission and Cost Optimisation data exports within an AWS account.
+This module configures an export destination S3 Bucket in AWS, enables replication to a Government Digital Services (GDS) destination S3 Bucket and applies necessary policies for secure data transfer.

+Data exports are created through the AWS Billing & Cost Management service, which is responsible for securely delivering them to the S3 bucket.
+The bucket is configured with a replication policy to replicate (push from your account to GDS) to GDS which is handled by the S3 service to securely transfer the data.
+The S3 service will utilise a service-linked IAM role (created by this module) to grant permission to replicate the data.
+The IAM role is authorised on the destination GDS S3 bucket to allow the sender to only replicate the data, and to an isolated drop-zone.
+The replication takes place through the AWS backplane and does not require transferring the data over the open internet.

 ## Review
 [@jonodrew](https://github.com/jonodrew) reviewed this package on 2025-02-13 and found no significant concerns.
 The package: